Discipleship Phase is when each woman works with a staff member to develop a personalized transition plan.

 The Induction Phase is a period of time where a woman is introduced to the program.
 At this time, the women learn to acclimate to the daily discipline that will be required of them.
 Induction also allows a woman time to establish emotional stability after the initial time of detoxification as well as physical stability resulting in more consistent sleep patterns and the ability to fully engage in her recovery process.

 During this time, a woman develops a dailly devotion time and journaling practice.
 Building a strong prayer life using journaling as a way to relate to God and quiet the mind to hear from the Lord, is one of the most important aspects of the program.
 Developing a personal relationship with God is a critical aspect of the program and ways to develop this relationship is woven throughout the program.

 The Sociogram is a very important tool used at The Ranch.
 Under staff supervision the women learn to hold each other accountable by "speaking the truth in love" and confronting the negative behaviors they see in one another.
 They also use this time to affirm each other's progress.
-Again, with denial and projection being a trademark of the addictive personality, it takes learning to give and receive accoutnability to break free of the addictive thinking and behaviors that contribute to their addiction.
+Again, with denial and projection being a trademark of the addictive personality, it takes learning to give and receive accountability to break free of the addictive thinking and behaviors that contribute to their compulsive alcohol and drug abuse.
 We have found that the women are able to see and help each other in their recovery process and relate to each other in the struggles of recovery and facing the reality and consequences of their addiction.

 During Orientation, the teachings are directed towards two main areas: trust and ownership.
 The first priority is to begin developing trust in God, the other residents, and themselves.
 Trust is important to begin to break down emotional walls and develop relationships with the other residents and staff.
 Second, and of utmost importance, a woman begins to take ownership for her recovery and the choices she has made while in addiction.
 Through the Regeneration Contract, a woman is challenged to take an honest look at her addiction and the devastation it has had on her life and on the lives of others.